RoelYoon/baekjoon-scraper-api/README.md

-# baekjoon-scrapper-api
+# baekjoon-scraper-api
 This is a fork of smartwe's baekjoon-api.
-The original api is currently broken because it does not pass baekjoon's bot detection.
+The original baekjoon-api is currently broken because it does not pass baekjoon's bot detection and contains obsolete paths in the scrapers.

 ## TODO
 - [x] Fix solvedac scraper (html was reformatted)
 - [x] Fix boj scraper (html was reformatted)

-## solved.ac & acmicpc.net api
+## Using The API

-### installing requirements
+### Install The Package
 ```
 pip install baekjoon
 ```

-  How to use [boj]
+  How to use the [boj] module
   ```Python
   from baekjoon import boj